phucthuun/ST_EEG/README.md

   └── TF: visualization of time frequency

-  └── xlsx: average beta power in different

-      └── each folder contains result of a different strategy for the TF-analysis
+  └── xlsx: average beta power in different.
+Note: each folder contains result of a different strategy for the TF-analysis

 - *merge* (beh+eeg data output): merging two modalities and statistical analyses